 vRealize Network Insight

-This is the first post of a few that I’m going to do on vRSLCM showing a bit of the enviroment Management and a product deployment
+This is the first post of a few that I’m going to do on vRSLCM showing a bit of the environment Management and a product deployment

 vRSLCM performs two fairly distinct roles.
 These are Environment and Content Management.
 The Content management part of the product is a replacement for codestream (Houdini)

-Environment management is used for deployment, Patching, Certificate and enviroment config management.
+Environment management is used for deployment, Patching, Certificate and environment config management.

 To deploy a component you must first set up an environment within vRSLCM